giovannibriones/ad-scenario-simulation/README.md

 <h4>Background:</h4>

-<p>The Sales department has recently undergone a reorganization, resulting in the creation of a new team focused on international sales.
+<p>The Sales department has recently went through a reorganization, resulting in the creation of a new team focused on international sales.
 The IT help desk needs to reflect this change in the Active Directory structure by creating a new Organizational Unit (OU) for the International Sales team and moving relevant user accounts into the new OU.
 </p>

 <p><strong>Create a new Organizational Unit named "International Sales" within the Sales department's organizational structure.</strong></p>